5 Clothing Items All Men Should Ditch Once They Turn 40

 As my 40th birthday approached, I decided it was time I changed my look.
 I began to throw out much of my very dated wardrobe and replaced many items with more age appropriate attire.
 This recent experience made me notice that I am not alone in having fashion shortcomings.
 A lot of other men my age wear ridiculously age inappropriate clothes and rather than looking on trend they usually just look plain silly.

-So, here are my five clothing items that I think men over the age of 40 should avoid wearing at all costs:
+5 clothing items that men over age 40 should avoid wearing all costs

 Not wearing Speedos over 40 may sound like a given, but you’d be surprised how many men over 40 still try to pull this look off on the beach – seemingly oblivious to their often-times horrendous beer guts.
 Unless you are planning on vacationing in Brazil any time soon, avoid this look like the plague.

 That beloved sleeveless vest may have looked great when you were 25 and had bulging triceps, but now that you’re 40, a wife-beater will likely just make you look out of shape (think Tony Soprano) and probably a little creepy to boot.
 Trash this look and try sleeved t-shirts instead.

 That “I’m with stupid” t-shirt may have been a great icebreaker a decade ago, but it probably doesn’t get a lot of laughs today.
 Act your age and avoid humor t-shirts once you reach the big four-oh.
 This doesn’t mean you can’t still crack jokes and be the life and soul of the party, it’s just generally a good idea to avoid branding jokes across your chest once you get past puberty.